 What is differential tuition?

 Differential tuition is common among top business schools and supports the educational experience in numerous ways.
-Currently additional funding ensures students experience state-of-the–art technology, such as the Capital Markets Lab and supports the Office of Experiential Learning which provides learning tours, professional networking opportunities, and professional development activities, all of which result in more internship and job placement opportunities for students.
+Currently additional funding ensures students experience state-of-the–art technology, such as the Gaglioti Capital Markets Lab and supports the Office of Professional Development and Engagement which provides Career Treks, professional development activities and networking opportunities, all of which result in more internship and job placement opportunities for students.

 How much does differential tuition cost?